yamt/toywasm/libdyld/README.md

 and making it call the corresponding wasm function (with `wasm_func_call`) is enough for most cases.
 The approach is not compatible with tail call though.

+For toywasm, we use the [restart mechanism] to call the function to maintain the [tail call] guarantee.
+See [dyld_plt.c].

 ## WASI and other host functions, including our dlopen-like API